A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 For Peppol service providers seeking accreditation for the first time, you will need to contact [OpenPeppol General Support](https://openpeppol.atlassian.net/servicedesk/customer/portal/1) to determine your home Peppol Authority whom you will be required to complete accreditation with first.
 Open Peppol charges an [Annual membership fee]( https://peppol.eu/get-involved/join-openpeppol/) based on a calendar year; this is payable each year regardless of your accreditation status.

-Before commencing accreditation, Peppol service providers should understand the technical, legal and policy framework of Peppol by reviewing the Peppol Technical and policy documents at the bottom of this page.
+Before commencing accreditation, Peppol service providers should understand the technical, legal, and policy framework of Peppol by reviewing the Peppol Technical and policy documents at the bottom of this page.

 If service providers have questions or would like a meeting to discuss the Peppol framework or accreditation steps, reach out to eInvoicing@ato.gov.au or through [Online services for DSPs]( https://developer.sbr.gov.au/portal/servicedesk/customer/portal/1).